yohm/rb_call/README.md

 - If you undefine the method `to_msgpack_ext`, it is not serialized properly by MessagePack.
 Do not undefine this method.
     - In some library, however, some classes undefine most of the public methods for metaprogramming.
 In that case, re-define `to_msgpack_ext` method again to avoid the problem.
         - One of such library is "mongoid".
 If you are using "mongoid", require "patch/mongoid_patch" after you required "mongoid" in your code.
+- Stdout from Ruby process is suppressed.
+This is because the stdout is used to tell Python process the port used by Ruby.

 ## Test